 Linking Networks to Form a Regional Network

-Key to WiredWest’s revised Plan A2 is linking the networks that Towns individually build and own into a regionally operated network.
+Key to WiredWest’s plan is linking the networks that Towns individually build and own into a regionally operated network.
 We believe this will allow consolidation of costs and services resulting in ease of operation and lower subscriber costs.
-The technology exists to do this even if towns are not adjacent.
+The technology exists to do this even if towns are not adjacent, though the greatest savings are achieved when they are.
 Using spare fiber that towns own as part of their network and possibly leased fiber, huts in each town can be linked.
 Proper choice of equipment and uniform design will facilitate this.
 Towns hoping to be part of a regionally operated network with WiredWest should choose the following as part of their network design:

 - The OSP should be “fiber rich” with the standard recommended percentage of spare fibers to be 50% or more, depending on your town’s potential growth.
 Spare fibers may be used to connect to a regional network or for emergency services and future homes or subdivisions.
 4 to 10 fiber strands should go to a mutually agreed upon border/demarcation/splice point(s) between each adjacent towns.

-- G.8032 Ethernet Ring Protection Switching (EPRS) should be enabled with adjacent towns for automatic failover resiliency.
-(If appropriate: We want to fix the fact that some towns are on spurs of the Middle Mile with no redundancy and therefore vulnerable to outages should a single line goes down somewhere.)
+- Ethernet Ring Protection Switching (EPRS) or other possible protocols will be chosen to allow automatic failover resiliency.
+Towns must use compatible equipment (If appropriate: We want to fix the fact that some towns are on spurs of the Middle Mile with no redundancy and therefore vulnerable to outages should a single line goes down somewhere.)

 To join the regional network, towns would need to contribute a relatively small amount of fiber and equipment needed to connect networks.
 WiredWest would own only the assets necessary to connect the networks, however towns will maintain ownership of their complete individual networks.
 Towns will therefore be responsible for debt service and contribution to depreciation reserves, however as part of the regional network, WiredWest would handle maintenance, network operations, ISP, and other services.
 WiredWest will hire contractors for these services, sparing the individual towns of having to procure them separately.